MattieBelt/strapi-plugin-international-fields/README.md

 ## Usage

-You can't add custom fields through the _Content-Types Builder_ with Strapi yet, so you'll need to add it manually.
-To add the custom field to any content type you need to add it to the `attributes` in the models settings file `api/*/models/*.settings.json` like the example below.
+Currently it isn't possible to add custom fields through the _Content-Types Builder_ with Strapi, so you'll need to add it manually.
+To add one of the custom fields to a content type you need to add it to the `attributes` field in the models settings file (`api/*/models/*.settings.json`) like the example below.

 ```diff
 {